 - Right cerebellum – important in visual attention, language, and imagining the states of others.

 In this study, they also measured activation of the periaqueductal gray matter during voluntary and involuntary laughter, but not when laughter was prevented.
 Interestingly, periaqueductal gray matter is known to play a role in analgesia.
-In fact, the region is a target for brain-stimulating implants to treat patients with chronic pain.
+In fact, the region is a target for

 During laughter, regions of the ventromedial prefrontal cortex are activated, releasing endorphins – which are famed for decreasing pain and increasing euphoria.